Production with Backflushing: General Information

 On the Labor form, the worker records the time they spent on the last operation and the item quantity they produced during the operation.

-6. Close the production order.
+6. Lock the production order.

 Material Transaction for Backflushed Materials